gridcoin-community/Gridcoin-Site/README.md

 # Gridcoin-Site
 Open source Gridcoin website

+## Want to edit the wiki?
+See more information about that process [here](https://gridcoin.us/wiki/wiki-editing)

+## Interested in contributing towards the whitelist or the blog?

+Head on over to the [data folder](_data/) to get more info.

+# Building Locally

-Uses the Jekyll Site builder
+This uses the Jekyll Site builder https://jekyllrb.com
-https://jekyllrb.com
 ## Install Jekyll